satya-arjunan/visocyteold/CONTRIBUTING.md

 Fixing issues
 =============

 Typically, one addresses issues by writing code.
-To start contributing to Visocyte:
+To start contributing to ParaView:

 1. Register [GitLab Access] to create an account and select a user name.

-2. [Fork Visocyte][] into your user's namespace on GitLab.
+2. [Fork ParaView][] into your user's namespace on GitLab.

-3. Create a local clone of the main Visocyte repository.
+3. Create a local clone of the main ParaView repository.
 Optionally configure Git to [use SSH instead of HTTPS][].
     Then clone:

-        $ git clone --recursive https://gitlab.kitware.com/visocyte/visocyte.git Visocyte
+        $ git clone --recursive https://gitlab.kitware.com/visocyte/visocyte.git ParaView
-        $ cd Visocyte
+        $ cd ParaView
     The main repository will be configured as your `origin` remote.

     For more information see: [Setup][] and [download instructions][]

-4. Run the [developer setup script][] to prepare your Visocyte work tree and create Git command aliases used below:
+4. Run the [developer setup script][] to prepare your ParaView work tree and create Git command aliases used below:

         $ ./Utilities/SetupForDevelopment.sh
     This will prompt for your GitLab user name and configure a remote called `gitlab` to refer to it.
-Choose the defaults for Visocyte Data questions.
+Choose the defaults for ParaView Data questions.

     For more information see: [Setup][]